Dirk Philips

 Dirk Philips (1504–1568) was an early Anabaptist writer and theologian.
 He was one of the peaceful disciples of Melchior Hoffman and later joined Menno Simons in laying out practical doctrines for what would become the Mennonite church.

 Biography

 Dirk Philips was born in Leeuwarden in 1504, the son of a priest (it was not uncommon at the time for a priest to have unofficial wives and families).
 He was a Franciscan friar.
 He joined the Anabaptist Brotherhood in 1533 and became an elder in 1534.
 In 1537, he was named one of the outstanding Anabaptist leaders.
 In 1561, he was described as an old man, not very tall, with a grey beard and white hair.
 He died in Het Falder in 1568.

 Beliefs

 He was the leading theologian of his time among Dutch Mennonites.
 He was known to be very systematic in his thinking, and very strict and unwavering in his beliefs.
 There were two key themes to his theology: the word of scripture, and the word incarnate in Jesus.
 Like other Anabaptists, he gave Christ pre-eminence.
-He was not as charming or friendly as Menno Simons.

-He identifies seven ordinances of the church: